RayHightower/rayhightower.github.octo-broken/source/_posts/2014-02-06-installing-rubinius-using-rvm.markdown

 Why install Rubinius?
 Why do we care about concurrency?
 These are two questions I expect to explore through my new Rubinius installation.

 ###Come Hack With Rubinius
-If you plan to be in the Chicago area in March 2014, drop by [ChicagoRuby]() for some back-to-back Rubinius action.
-See [http://meetup.com/chicagoruby](http://meetup.com/chicagoruby) for details.
+If March 2014 finds you in the Chicago area, you're invited to visit ChicagoRuby for some back-to-back Rubinius action.
+See [http://meetup.com/chicagoruby](http://www.meetup.com/ChicagoRuby/events/114749352/) for details.